-The District Comprehensive Improvement Plan (DCIP) has been developed in consultation with parents, school staff, and others in accordance with the requirements of Shared-Decision Making (CR 100.11) to provide a meaningful opportunity for stakeholders to participate in the development of the

-2. ☐ The DCIF ' will be implem nented no late er than the beginning of of the first day of re gular studeni t attendance. --------------- ------------------ ---------------- ------------- -------------- -------------- ----------- --------------- ---------------

-3. ∟ Professional developme nt will be provided to teach ers and school leaders that will fully support the strategic efforts describe ed within this plan ------ ------------------------ ------------------------------ -- -- ---------------------

-\square The DCIP will be made widely available through public means, su uch as posting on the Internet, distribution through the media, , and distribution through public agencies.

-5. \square A comprehensive systems approach will be established to recruit, develop, retain, and equitably distribute effective teachers and school leaders as part of the implementation of the Annual Professional Performance Review (APPR) system required by Education Law §3012(c) and §3012(d).

-Meaningful time for collaboration will be used to review and analyze data in order to inform and improve district policies, procedures, and instructional practices.
+- 1. X The District Comprehensive Improvement Plan (DCIP) has been developed in consultation with parents, school staff, and others in accordance with the requirements of Shared-Decision Making (CR 100.11) to provide a meaningful opportunity for stakeholders to participate in the development of the plan and comment on the plan before it is approved. - 2.
+X The DCIP will be implemented no later than the beginning of the first day of regular student attendance. - 3.
+X Professional development will be provided to teachers and school leaders that will fully support the strategic efforts described within this plan. - 4.
+X The DCIP will be made widely available through public means, such as posting on the Internet, distribution through the media, and distribution through public agencies. - 5.
+X A comprehensive systems approach will be established to recruit, develop, retain, and equitably distribute effective teachers and school leaders as part of the implementation of the Annual Professional Performance Review (APPR) system required by Education Law §3012(c) and §3012(d). - 6.
+X Meaningful time for collaboration will be used to review and analyze data in order to inform and improve district policies, procedures, and instructional practices.